-I saw in the paper today (February 11, 2012). a little Syrian girl, perhaps six years old.
+I saw in the news today (February 11, 2012), a little Syrian girl, perhaps six years old.
 She had dressed her doll as a dead infant.
 This picture sums up for me the state of the world.
-Physical death is greatly to be preferred over life on the earth; because in the spirit world there are no little girls that dress their dolls as dead infants.
+Physical death is greatly to be preferred over life on the earth, because in the spirit world, there are no little girls who dress their dolls as dead infants.

 When Christ returns with His saints, the will of God will be enforced on the earth with a rod of iron.
 That rod of iron is being formed in the personality of each believer who chooses of live by the Life of the Lord Jesus.